2204happy/happyos/README.md

 Simple OS for x86 machines

-To create the image, (it is already created), just run the makeimg.sh script, make sure you have nasm installed though
+To create the image, (it is already created so only necessary if you made a modification to the code), just run the makeimg.sh script, make sure you have nasm installed though

 you can just use a usb startup disk creator with the disk image to create a bootable version of the os